FelixYuHengYang/CEE4530/Lab 2 - Acid Rain/labfire_Lab2_Report.md

 ```

 #Introduction and Objectives
-In the past, the United States had serious air quality issues, especially with acid rain caused by the combustion of fossil fuels that produce sulfuric and nitric acid in the atmosphere.
-The biggest consequence of acid rain is the acidification of lakes that do not have acid neutralizing capacity (ANC) in their soils to mitigate this sudden addition of acidic solutions.
+In the past, some regions of the United States had serious air quality issues, especially with acid rain caused by the combustion of fossil fuels that produce sulfuric and nitric acid in the atmosphere.
+The biggest consequence of acid rain is the acidification of lakes that do not have acid neutralizing capacity (ANC) in their soils to mitigate sudden additions of acidic solutions.
 Today, there is a huge problem with acid rain in Asian cities such as Beijing and New Delhi due to their rapid industrial growth.
 The team decided to do this experiment with the goal of learning a practical method of remediating the effects of acid rain on lakes by adding substances in the water which increase the levels of ANC.
 This also provides the first opportunity to code pH, ANC equations, and reactor equations (CMFR) as shown below.

 Acidity is principally measured using pH which measures the negative log of concentration of hydrogen ions as described in Equation 1.
 Healthy lakes are typically in the pH range of 6.5 to 8.5, controlling the pH via the carbonate system.
 This system has the following components: dissolved carbon dioxide, carbonic acid, bicarbonate, and carbonate.
 Equation 2 describes the molar concentration of the carbonate system but omits dissolved carbon dioxide because it exists at very low levels in aqueous systems.